 Importantly, the overall pattern of (morphological and other) effects does not appear to be the result of an across-the-board, 'morphology-blind' default to the most frequent spelling in case of uncertainty.
-In the case of -able / -ible, defaulting to <able> would be a reasonable strategy, as word types with -able far outnumber word types with -ible.
+In the case of -able / -ible, defaulting to $\langle able \rangle$ would be a reasonable strategy, as word types with -able far outnumber word types with -ible.
 Consistent with the 'reasonable default' strategy, -ible was more likely to be spelled <able> than the other way around when lexical frequency was controlled.
 However, no such default strategy seemed to be at work in the case of -ance / -ence: Even though there were twice as many word types with -ence as with -ance in our data set, words with -ance were no more likely to be misspelled than those with -ence when lexical frequency was controlled.
 As for -ment, there are of course words ending in <mint> in standard orthography (e.g. <mint>, <spearmint>, and <varmint> (as a regional variant of <vermin>), but <mint> in these words does not represent the suffix -ment.
 Therefore, defaulting to <ment> offers a perfectly safe strategy - provided writers recognize the ending in question as representing a suffix at all.
 The pattern we observed with -ment is consistent with <ment> being a default spelling - but in a manner that reflects the recognition of morphological structure.
 Taken together, our models suggest that writers do not simply default to whichever ending they have encountered more commonly.

-Interestingly, spellings like <spearment> and <pepperment> are by no means rare in print, judging by an informal search on Google Books (https://books .google.com/).
+Interestingly, spellings like <spearment> and <pepperment> are by no means rare in print, judging by an informal search on Google Books (https://books.google.com/).
 Such spellings may reflect a kind of 'folk morphology', with speakers treating spearmint as though it contained a suffix.
 Conversely, forms like <governmint, adjournmint, ailmint>, and <settlemint> might reflect a 'folk suffix' -mint competing with the suffix spelled <ment> in standard orthography.
 On that reading, -mint might be considered a 'weak boundary counterpart' of -ment, analogous to the relationship between -ible and -able.
 In any case, the case of -ment strongly suggests that suffixal spellings are not due to a simple surface default strategy, but reflect morphological structure.
+Our regression models take into account several factors that appear to be at play in suffixal spelling variation.

-Typicality vs. Segmentability
+5.1 Typicality vs. Segmentability

 The modeling results allow us to evaluate two specific hypotheses about the role of morphological boundaries in spelling variation.
 On the first, the Typicality hypothesis, spelling variants should be more likely whenever the variant is expected, given the properties of the target word and suffix.
-For example, Typicality would favor spellings like <available> and <suggestable>: The word available is more frequent than its base, which is typical for words with -ible, and suggestible is less frequent than its base, which is typical for words with -able.
+For example, Typicality would favor spellings like <availible> and <suggestable>: The word available is more frequent than its base avail, which is typical for words with -ible, and suggestible is less frequent than its base, which is typical for words with able.
 The standard spellings <available> and <suggestible> are therefore somewhat unexpected.
-On the Typicality hypothesis, one would expect that words with free bases should be less likely to be misspelled if the standard spelling is <able> vs. <ible>, but more likely to be misspelled if the standard spelling is <ible>.
+On the Typicality hypothesis, one would expect, among other things, that words with free bases should be less likely to be misspelled if the standard spelling is <able> vs. <ible>, but more likely to be misspelled if the standard spelling is <ible>.
 More generally, one would expect interactions of Suffix with other predictors in our model of -ible/-able.
 That was not the case, meaning that there was no support for the Typicality hypothesis in our models.